i0bs/discord.ts/README.md

 A TypeScript API wrapper for Discord.

+**THIS IS STILL UNDER DEVELOPMENT.
+PLEASE DO NOT USE FOR PRODUCTION!**

 ## Motive

 After a year of being an official library developer for the Discord ecosystem,